 \subsubsection{General Anesthesia}

-The understanding about general anesthesia is of great relevance for both medicine and neuroscience.
-Given its importance and the fact that it is not well comprehended, the \textit{Science Magazine} has pointed out the elucidation of processes and mechanisms involving general anesthesia as one of 125 most important open questions in science \citep{kennedy2005don}.
+Understanding general anesthesia is highly relevant to both medicine and neuroscience.
+Given its importance and the fact that general anesthesia's underlying mechanisms are not well understood, the \textit{Science Magazine} has pointed out the elucidation of processes and mechanisms involving general anesthesia as one of the 125 most important open questions in science \citep{kennedy2005don}.

-Anesthetic agents are small molecules that when administrated to patients are able to interact and modulate the activity of specific ionic channel proteins in neurons inducing dramatic physiological alterations in the organism.
-General anesthesia can be defined as a state physiologically stable, reversible, induced by drugs that lead to analgesia, amnesia, immobility and loss of consciousness \citep{schwartz2010general}.
-Those pharmacological effects are widely known and described.
-However, very little is known about the neurophysiological mechanisms that underlie the sedation and loss of consciousness \citep{schwartz2010general,lewis2012rapid}.

-Besides their undeniable importance and usefulness in clinical medicine, those drugs constitute tools of great value to neuroscience.
-Anesthetic agents are experimental tools able to induce different levels of consciousness, in a stable and reproductive manner \citep{uhrig2014cerebral}.
-Thus, they offer an excellent opportunity for the study of consciousness and neural correlates of consciousness, providing possibilities to comprehend fundamental process and phenomena that happen in the brain \citep{hameroff1998toward}.
+Anesthetic agents are small molecules that can interact with and modulate the activity of specific ionic channel proteins in neurons, promoting dramatic physiological alterations in the organism.
+General anesthesia is a drug-induced physiologically stable and reversible state characterized by analgesia, amnesia, immobility, and loss of consciousness \citep{schwartz2010general}.
+The anesthetic drug's pharmacological effects are reasonably known and described.
+However, the neurophysiological mechanisms that underlie sedation and loss of consciousness are not yet well understood \citep{schwartz2010general,lewis2012rapid}.
+Besides their undeniable importance and usefulness in clinical medicine, these drugs can also constitute tools of great value to neuroscience.
+As anesthetic agents are able to induce different levels of consciousness in a stable and reproductive manner \citep{uhrig2014cerebral}.
+They can be used as experimental tools, providing means for the study of consciousness and the neural correlates of consciousness, thus offering possibilities to investigate fundamental processes and phenomena that occur in the brain \citep{hameroff1998toward}.

-There are several theories about anesthesia \citep{flohr1995information,alkire2000toward, mashour2004consciousness,john2005anesthetic}, and also theories of consciousness based on the interface between consciousness and anesthesia \citep{hameroff2006entwined,mashour2006integrating}.
-There are also several hypotheses and reports on how anesthetics agents lead to the loss of consciousness, both are based on the depression of cerebral functions \citep{alkire1995cerebral,alkire1998quantitative}, on the reduction of functional interactions between brain areas \citep{white2003impaired,imas2005volatile}, fragmentation of neural networks \citep{lewis2012rapid}, and others.\\
+There are several theories about anesthesia \citep{flohr1995information,alkire2000toward, mashour2004consciousness,john2005anesthetic}, as well as theories of consciousness based on the interface between consciousness and anesthesia \citep{hameroff2006entwined,mashour2006integrating}.
+There are also several hypotheses and reports on how anesthetic agents lead to the loss of consciousness, based on the depression of cerebral functions \citep{alkire1995cerebral,alkire1998quantitative}, on the reduction of functional interactions between brain areas \citep{white2003impaired,imas2005volatile}, on the fragmentation of neural networks \citep{lewis2012rapid}, and others.\\